With the addition of Texas in 2021, The Uniform Bar Exam has officially been adopted by 38 states and the District of Columbia.

 UBE total scores are reported on a 400-point scale and each jurisdiction sets its own passing score.

-The UBE is administered over two days with the MBE administered on the last Wednesday of February and July and the writing portion (i.e. the MEE & the MPT) administered on the Tuesday immediately prior.
+The UBE is administered over two days with the MBE administered on the last Wednesday of both February and July, and the writing portion (i.e. the MEE & the MPT) is administered on the Tuesday immediately prior.